TRAVEL WITH CONFIDENCE

 - Avoid using cash money, prefere card payment onboard

 - We recommend using face mask in terminal buildings and on board in all public areas.
 The mask should cover the mouth and nose.

 - For passengers travelling onboard Estonian flagged vessels (Star, Megastar, Victoria I, Sailor, Sea Wind, Regal Star) it is mandatory to wear face masks on board and at the terminals.
-This obligation does not apply to children under the age of 12 or if wearing a mask is not possible for health reasons, special needs, the nature of work or activity, or other important reasons. (based on situation 24 November 2020)
+This obligation does not apply to children under the age of 12 or if wearing a mask is not possible for health reasons, special needs, the nature of work or activity, or other important reasons.